nawbc/vs_droid/README.md

     </h1>
 </p>

-VS Droid is fully native based on Termux.
+VS Droid is fully native based on proot.

 ### Visual Studio Code for Android.